emolter/emolter.github.io/_posts/2021-11-18-website-build.md

   - jekyll
 ---

-In need of a test blog post for this website, I here document how I made this website and what I learned.
+I here document how I made this website and what I learned.
 I hope this post helps someone else make their github.io site for the first time, or just reminds me in a few months what I did.
 Thanks to Murti for pointing out that I can host a website on github.io this way.
 In order to have it at username.github.io you just need to name the repo precisely "username.github.io".
-It seems like the best decision for someone who might change research positions a few times in the next few years.
+Making my site here instead of at a berkeley.edu address seems like the best decision for someone who might change research positions a few times in the next few years.
 The repo that underlies the website is [here](https://github.com/emolter/emolter.github.io).

 # Software Prerequisites